Task-Specific Normalization for Continual Learning of Blind Image Quality Models: Experiments

 \section{Experiments}

-In this section, we first describe the experimental setup for continual learning of BIQA models, and then compare the proposed TSN-IQA against previous training techniques, supplemented by abundant ablation studies.
-The source code will be made publicly available at \url{https://github.com/zwx8981} to facilitate reproducible research.
+In this section, we first describe the experimental setups for continual learning of BIQA models, and then compare the proposed TSN-IQA against previous training techniques, supplemented by abundant ablation studies.
+The source code is made publicly available at \url{https://github.com/zwx8981/TSN-IQA} for reproducible research.